janl/mustache.js/README.md

 [mustache](http://mustache.github.com/) template and 2) a `view` object that contains the data and code needed to render the template.

+### CommonJS

+mustache.js is usable without any modification in both browsers and [CommonJS](http://www.commonjs.org/) environments like [node.js](http://nodejs.org/).
+To use it as a CommonJS module, simply require the file, like this:

+    var Mustache = require("mustache");

 ## Templates

 A [mustache](http://mustache.github.com/) template is a string that contains